Bernie Sanders poised to announce 2020 decision by end of February: sources

 Will Sen. Bernie Sanders launch a second straight White House bid?

-It’s one of the biggest remaining questions in the race for 2020 Democratic presidential nomination -- and it could be answered in short order.
+It’s one of the biggest remaining questions in the race for the 2020 Democratic presidential nomination -- and it could be answered in short order.

 Two sources close to the independent senator from Vermont tell Fox News it’s likely Sanders could announce his 2020 plans before the end of this month.